LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    Adds a new user to the system.
 A username and password must be supplied.
 An optional ``enabled`` and ``comment`` parameter can be provided.
-The ``-realm`` keyword controls which realm the user is placed in.
+The ``-realm`` parameter controls which realm the user is placed in.
 The default realm is "Lasso Security".
 The user's information record is then returned as a map object containing the keys 'id', 'name', 'enabled', 'comment', 'email', 'real_name' and 'realm'.